hodajafari/taskora/README.md

 * Implemented role-based permissions and filtering logic
 * Migrated from SQLite to PostgreSQL for production-ready persistence
 * Integrated **Anthropic Claude API** for real-time AI suggestions with debounce optimization
+* Built a CI/CD pipeline with automated testing, build validation, and conditional deployment
+* Implemented post-deployment health checks to ensure application availability
+* Designed a basic rollback strategy using a stable backup service on Render

 ---